IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Introduction

 \section{Introduction}

-\IEEEPARstart{G}{enerative} adversarial networks (GAN) \cite{DBLP:conf/nips/GoodfellowPMXWOCB14} is a deep learning model and one of the most promising unsupervised learning methods in recent years.
-However, the training of GAN is challenging, and problems such as mode collapse and vanishing gradient are common \cite{DBLP:conf/iclr/ArjovskyB17}.
-To solve these problems, evolutionary computation has been introduced.
-As one of the most important evolutionary objects, a population consists of multiple individuals.
-A single individual encoded as genotype represents a neural network in an abstract way.
-Specifically, there are many different types of encoded genes, such as network structure and weights.
-The genotype is bijectively mapped to the phenotype of the individual, which represents a concrete neural network.
-The choice of individuals is based on the evaluation of the phenotype to produce a better solution for the next generation.
-In this paper, we refer to the combination of GAN and evolutionary computation as evolutionary GAN.
+\IEEEPARstart{G}{enerative} adversarial networks (GANs) \cite{DBLP:conf/nips/GoodfellowPMXWOCB14}{, as} deep learning models{, have been} {widely used in synthesis tasks \cite{DBLP:journals/ieeejas/ZhangWM22, DBLP:journals/ieeejas/LiTC21}.} {The losses of GANs can be {exploited} by adaptation learning methods to bridge {the gap between} cross-domain distributions \cite{DBLP:journals/tnn/KangYZZA21}.} However, the training of GANs is {notoriously difficult, as it commonly encounters several} problems{,} such as mode collapse and vanishing gradients \cite{DBLP:conf/iclr/ArjovskyB17}.
+To {address} these {issues}, evolutionary computation has been introduced {to stabilize the training processes of GANs}. {Specifically, evolutionary computation techniques are utilized to perform the selection of generators \cite{DBLP:journals/tec/WangXYT19}, discriminators \cite{DBLP:journals/tec/ChenWXYPCD21}, or even input noise \cite{DBLP:conf/accv/RoziereTHLRZT20} by using} multiple individuals{, which form a population in the selection process}. {A} single individual encoded as {a} genotype {can represent} a neural network in an abstract way. {Actually}, there {exist} many different types of encoded genes, such as network {structures} and weights. {A} genotype is {often} bijectively mapped to the phenotype of {an} individual.
+The choice of individuals is based on the evaluation of the phenotype{, with the goal of producing} a better solution {in} the next generation {of the population}.
+In this {research}, we refer to the combination of {GANs} and evolutionary computation as evolutionary {GANs}.